Destinations

 Per-destination EAI mapping

-Every destination family has a corresponding EAI reference declared in the application manifest and bound by post-install-eais.sql.
-Here is the catalog the post-install template ships with:
+Every destination family has a corresponding EAI reference declared in the application manifest.
+Here is the catalog the in-product wizard and the Configure tab cover:

 | Reference | Destination family | Hosts allow-listed |